 We look forward to working with you here at UA Little Rock and hope you will enjoy it as well.

-Hiring and Schedule Procedures
+Hiring and Scheduling Procedures

-- QAST level (Quality Assurance Screening Test); level III or higher preferred
+- Certification from RID or NAD, or QAST level (Quality Assurance Screening Test) level 3 or higher

 - Graduation from an accredited high school or possession of acceptable equivalency diploma (G.E.D.)